 Location

-Configu interfaces recursively searches for the .configu file starting from the current working directory and continuing up to the user’s home directory.
-Once it finds a .configu file, it uses it solosly and stops searching.
+Configu interfaces recursively search for the .configu file starting from the current working directory and continuing up to the user’s home directory.
+Once it finds a .configu file, it uses it solely and stops searching.

 Format